davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 This means the different nodes disagree what the current value of the variable is.
 That’s pretty messed up!
-I’m not sure what kind of nontrivial software programs you can write on top of a variable that can get all confused like this.
+I’m not sure what kind of software programs you can write on top of a variable that can get all confused like this.
 We’re going to have to find a way to keep them in sync.

 However, keeping replicas of a variable in a sync turns out to be a very hard problem.
 So tricky, in fact, that we probably don’t want to tackle it right away.
 Let’s choose a slightly easier problem: how can get the replicas in sync just once?

 If we can solve that problem, and apply it to this broadcasting replication algorithm, the result will be a kind of “write-once” variable: one that starts out null, can be set once, and from then on is immutable.
-To implement that, we just start out will replicas storing value of null, and then run this “get replicas in sync just once” algorithm to decide what the permanent value for the variable will be, and store that on all the nodes.
-A real implementation of fault tolerant variables will of course need to support set() being called any number of times, but maybe once we’ve figured out write-once variables we can extend the idea into full many-write variables.
+To implement that, we just start out with all replicas initialized to null, and then anytime someone wants to set the variable, we run this “get replicas in sync just once” algorithm to decide what the permanent value for the variable will be, and stick with that forever.
+A real implementation of fault tolerant variables will of course need to support any number of set() calls, but maybe once we’ve figured out write-once variables we can extend the idea into many-write variables.

-TODO intro write once variable semantic

-It turns out keeping replicas in sync is a very hard problem.
-It’s so tricky, in fact, that we’re going to want to start out by making the problem just a bit easier for ourselves.
-So in the fullness of time, yes, we’re going to want variables you can get and set at will; but for now, let’s make *write-once* variables, which can only be set once.
-If fault tolerant variables are our first baby step in the world of

-Now the different nodes in our network disagree as to the current variable of our variable &mdash; something that certainly could never happen with a "normal," non-distributed variable.
-What a mess!

-Another way to think about this problem: before there was one leader, managing the one and only copy of the variable.
-Since there is only one replica, keeping it in sync is trivially easy.
-Now every node is a leader, each with its own copy of the variable, and so keeping the replicas in sync is now a real challenge we must solve.

-How can we make sure, if two conflicting broadcasts happen at the same time, the nodes come to an agreement on what the final value of the variable should be?
-This question is called **the consensus problem**.
+So for now, let’s focus on the next step: if multiple nodes try to set the variable at the same time, how do we get the replicas to get in sync just once?

+This question has a name.
+It’s called **consensus**.

 ## Consensus

-TODO: we did not correctly set up that variables are multi-shot but consensus is fundamentally one-shot.
-That must happen before we go into properties or the properties won’t make sense.

----

-Consensus is the problem of getting a group of nodes to agree on the value of some variable.
-In our case, the value we're trying to agree on is the next value our fault tolerant variable should be set to.
-To make our variable, it would seem consensus is the next problem we need to tackle.
+Consensus is the problem of getting a group of nodes to agree &mdash; just once! &mdash; on the value of some variable.
+In our case, the value we're trying to agree upon is what value our fault tolerant write-once variable should be set to.
+This is easy if only one node calls set(); it’s harder if multiple nodes call set() simultaneously.

 So, what do we need a consensus algorithm to do?

-To start, the basic purpose of a consensus algorithm is to ensure all nodes agree on the value of the variable by the time the algorithm finishes.
-This most basic property is sometimes called **Agreement**.
+To start, the basic reason we want a consensus algorithm is to ensure all nodes agree on the value of the variable by the time the algorithm finishes.
+In “the literature,” this most basic property is sometimes called **Agreement**.
 When we say all nodes should agree "by the time the algorithm finishes," we're also assuming the algorithm should finish in the first place.
 That is called **Termination**.

 If you like technicalities, there technically is a way to achieve Agreement and Termination without really solving the problem: you just hardcode an answer.
 For example, if you're trying to write a consensus algorithm for integers, "always return 4" is technically a valid consensus algorithm according to our definition so far: all nodes will agree the value is 4, and the algorithm will terminate very quickly.
 But algorithms like this are useless for the fault tolerant variable problem; we'd end up with a fault tolerant constant instead!

 We want the agreed-upon value to be the one somebody wanted.
-If only one node calls set, the variable should be set to that value.
+If only one node calls set(), the variable should be set to that value.
 If two nodes call set() at the same time with different values, the algorithm should pick one of those two values.
 If both set() calls specify the same value, the algorithm should always pick that value.
 This idea is called **Integrity**.

-And, of course, we can't forget how important it is to make every algorithm **Fault Tolerant**.
+And, of course, we can't forget the uber-goal of ending up with something **Fault Tolerant**.

-In conclusion, a consensus algorithm should provide:
+Then it’s settled: we believe a consensus algorithm should provide:

 > **Termination**: The algorithm exits.
 >